ariedel/RV/README.md

 If you set the last three arguments in find_rv.radial_velocity to 1,minimum_pixel_shift,maximum_pixel_shift, you can force the final gaussian fit (step 10) to ignore all values outside those boundaries, isolating just the good RVs.
 USE THIS OPTION SPARINGLY AND WITH CARE.
 If misused, you could theoretically force the output RV to be whatever you wanted.

+find_rv_outliers.py will force the program to keep running until 1000 points are generated within the range [minimum_pixel_shift,maximum_pixel_shift] and should produce more robust results if such a restriction is necessary.

 Point 5:
 Both NIRSPEC.py and FIRE.py use the 'crop flag' to trim outliers from a spectrum.
 If you set 'crop flag' to 1, any points more than 3 standard deviations from the mean of the spectrum will be removed, prior to the arrays being sent to find_rv.radial_velocity.
 USE THIS OPTION WITH CARE: This could remove actual useful data from a spectrum that has deep features or lines.
 It's probably better to write your own more clever routine to remove outliers.
 Or do it by hand.